 Reply:

-Thanks for the insightful comment and valuable suggestion.
+Thanks for the insightful comment.
 The sampling methods indeed affect the test accuracy of GNN models [5, 28, 26, 31].
 Without sampling, the GNN models are trained with a batch gradient descent manner.
 With sampling, the GNN models are trained with mini-bach stochastic gradient descent.
 The structure of the GNN remains unchanged between batches.
 Each GNN layer always consists of |V| graph neurons, where |V| is the number of vertices in the graph.
 But the numbers of activated graph neurons are different for different batches.
 In each batch, only the neurons corresponding to the vertices appearing in the sampled subgraph will be activated.
 The model parameters are updated according to the gradients calculated on the sampled subgraph in each batch.
 Thus, the test accuracy of the models trained with sampling techniques may be different from the full-graph training.

 To discuss how the sampling techniques affect model accuracy, we have added a new subsection Section 4.2.2 “Effects on Accuracy” in Section 4.4 “Effects of Sampling Techniques” in the revised manuscript.
 We quote from Section 4.4.2 of the revised manuscript to present our results.